soruh/I-Telex-Teilnehmerserver/I-telex-Teilnehmerserver/README.md

   "" will write to stderr

   "\-" will discard all messages
-###TCPPORT
+###BINARYPORT
-  The port on which the tcpserver should listen
+  The port on which the binaryserver should listen
 ###LOGGING_VERBOSITY
   The level of logging verbosity
 ###WEBSERVERPORT